SinisaVukmirovic/Figma-crash-course-2023/README.md

 #### Rullers and guidelines - Shift + R to get the rullers on top and left of the desing frame, click and drag to place a guide line.

-#### Holding Alt key when resising element makes the element resise, both, on left are right side
+#### Holding Alt key when resising element makes the element resise, both, on left and right side